toolness/calc/updating_data.md

 - Year that the contract is in
 - Contract begin date
 - Contract end date

+#### Labor Category
+Ex: "Mechanical Engineer".
+Cannot be empty.

+#### Current Contract Year
+Must be an integer from 1-5.
+Cannot be empty.

+#### Contract Year Rates 1-5
+Ex: 253.88.
+The first year cannot be empty.

+#### Education Level
+Must be one of the following or empty:
+- "High School"
+- "Associates"
+- "Bachelors"
+- "Masters"
+- "Ph.D"

+#### Minimum Years of Experience
+Must be an integer or empty.

+#### Business Size
+Must be one of the following or empty:
+- "s" for small business
+- "o" for other than small

+#### Worksite Location
+Must be one of the following or empty:
+- "customer"
+- "contractor"
+- "both"

+#### Company Name
+Ex: "Great Products Inc." Must not be empty.

+#### Contract ID
+Ex: "GS-10F-0616P" Must not be empty.

+#### Schedule Name
+Must be one of the following or empty:
+- AIMS
+- Consolidated
+- Environmental
+- Logistics
+- Language Services
+- MOBIS
+- PES

+#### SIN Number
+Ex: "235-34" or "235-34, 689-12".

+#### Contract Start Date and Contract End Date
+Month/Day/Year Ex: "12/3/14"

+## Updating the contract data

 Save a copy of the CSV as the next version of the data in https://github.com/18F/calc/tree/master/contracts/docs.
 Overwrite `hourly_prices.csv` with the new file.